dseelinger/AzureAndADValidation/docs/about_AzureAndADValidation.md

 ```

 # NOTE
-These examples demonstrate how to use the cmdlets provided by the AzureAndADValidation module to confirm the existence and configuration of various Azure and Active Directory resources.
+These simple examples demonstrate how to use the cmdlets provided by the AzureAndADValidation module to confirm the existence and configuration of various Azure and Active Directory resources.

+More detailed examples are given in each of the functions help text, including how to perform more detailed confirmations than simply the existence of an object or resource.

-# TROUBLESHOOTING NOTE
+# TROUBLESHOOTING NOTES

 ## Common Issues and Solutions